woxblom/DragListView/README.md

         mDragListView.setAdapter(listAdapter);
         mDragListView.setCanDragHorizontally(false);

+  If you want to prevent to drag or drop items at certain positions the use these methods.

+        // Prevents to drop an item in the top or bottom mDragListView.setCanNotDragAboveTopItem(true);
+        mDragListView.setCanNotDragBelowBottomItem(true);

+        // Set a callback so you can decide exactly which positions that is allowed to drag from and drop to mDragListView.setDragListCallback(new DragListView.DragListCallbackAdapter() {
+                    @Override
+                    public boolean canDragItemAtPosition(int dragPosition) {
+                        // Can not drag item at position 5 return dragPosition != 5;
+                    }

+                    @Override
+                    public boolean canDropItemAtPosition(int dropPosition) {
+                        // Can not drop item at position 2 return dropPosition != 2;
+                    }
+                });

   A custom drag item can be provided to change the visual appearance of the dragging item.

         mDragListView.setCustomDragItem(new MyDragItem(getActivity(), R.layout.list_item));